EmumbaOrg/VectorDBBench/README.md

-# HNSW Benchmark Runner [Emumba's Automation Flow]
+# Custom Dataset Benchmark Runner [Emumba's Automation Flow]

 ## Overview
 This repository provides a script (`run.py`) to execute benchmark tests.
 The script reads configuration details from `config.json` and runs multiple benchmark cases to evaluate the performance of various indexing parameters.
 This builds upon the CLI functionality provided to VectorDBBench to automate testing.